NET WORTH: Unknown

 FUNDING AREAS: Education, Arts & Culture

-OVERVIEW: Kenan Sahin and his wife Andrea don’t appear to have a formal philanthropic vehicle, but make donations to Boston arts and cultural institutions.
-Sahin also made a record-breaking gift to his alma mater MIT.
+OVERVIEW: Kenan Sahin and his wife Andrea do not appear to have a formal philanthropic organization, but make donations to Boston arts and cultural institutions.
+Sahin also made a record-breaking grant to his alma mater MIT.

 BACKGROUND: Born in Turkey, Kenan Sahin received his B.S. and Ph.D. from MIT.
 Sahin served on the faculties of MIT, Harvard, and UMass Amherst.
 In 1982, he founded telecommunications software company Kenan Systems with $1,000.
 Sahin went on to found TIAX, a collaborative product and technology development firm.